 Head Paste Traverse Delay for Vacuum Vacuum

 Pressure Pressure Speed Fill ON OFF

-35-50 psi 25 psi 15% 4 seconds 7 psi 10 psi
+5 psi 25 ps i 15% 4 seconds 7 psi 10 psi

-- Head Pressure is usually set to between 70 and 100% above the Paste Pressure to prevent the paste from escaping through the O-Rings. - Paste Pressure has greatest impact on filling holes.
+- Head Pressure is usually set to almost 2x the Paste Pressure to control the amount of paste which can escape around the head while filling panels.
+Too much Head Pressure will cause the O-Rings to wear faster. - Paste Pressure has greatest impact on filling holes.
 Adjust in 5 psi increments.
 Use in conjunction with Traverse Speed to make sure all holes are filled.
 Increasing Paste Pressure will waste more material but on some high aspect ratio jobs, it is the only way to insure complete fill.